MicrosoftDocs/Hololens/hololens/hololens2-support.md

 ### Help with Commercial Support for your HoloLens 2

 - [Purchase HoloLens 2](https://www.microsoft.com/hololens/buy) use this option to learn more about HoloLens 2 pricing and options
-- [Microsoft Store - Office Support](https://support.microsoft.com/office/microsoft-store-109d8aed-d32f-4d6f-9c54-ff80871e8637) this option will take you to our self-help portal of Microsoft store
-- [Store & Purchase Inquiry Support](https://support.microsoft.com/account-billing/contact-microsoft-store-support-4f615f2a-6bbd-fd69-6695-ae213d63eef0) use this option to speak with our Microsoft Store Support colleagues
+- Speak with our [commercial store support](/hololens/hololens2-support.md#commercial-store-support-numbers) colleagues to help answer your queries

-### Commercial support numbers across all regions
+### Commercial store support numbers
 >[!Note]
 >Use one of the commercial support business phone numbers below to help complete your purchase.